Pests, animal nuisance and welfare

 |Council tenants||Free of charge|

-Pest control appointments are 'all day', 8am to 6pm, Monday to Friday.
-We and the contractor cannot give more specific appointments therefore residents will need to stay in until the pest controller has been.
+Pest control appointments can be booked between 8am to 1pm or 1pm to 6pm, Monday to Friday.
+We and the contractor cannot give more specific appointments therefore residents will need to stay at home until the pest controller has been.
 Another adult can also be at your home on your behalf.

 After the booking has taken place it is your responsibility to phone us if you need to cancel or rearrange the appointment.